-The following objectives related to improving wildland fire response are quoted from each of the regional assessments.
+The following objectives related to improving wildfire response.

-Throughout the Northeast, local fire departments, both professional and volunteer, are key partners and are often the first and sole responders on wildland fires; support from federal and state agencies is vital.
+Throughout the Northeast, local fire departments, both professional and volunteer, are key partners and are often the first and sole responders on wildfires; support from federal and state agencies is vital.
 Wildfires may be small in size but numerous and occur in bursts throughout the fire seasons.
-These factors, combined with the density of people and parcels of land under diverse ownership, create a complex wildland fire response environment.
+These factors, combined with the density of people and parcels of land under diverse ownership, create a complex wildfire response environment.
 A balanced wildfire response requires integrated pre-fire planning with effective, efficient, and coordinated emergency response.

-- Provide for firefighter and public safety. - Ensure that wildfire response reflects the broader wildland fire management strategy. - Maintain the capacity to suppress unwanted fires. - Improve organizational efficiencies and wildfire response effectiveness. - Coordinate planning, training, detection and response activities for efficiencies. - Improve and maintain infrastructure (airports, roads and bridges, etc.) that affect wildfire response. - Address capacity issues related to all-hazard response. - Provide access and reporting standards to all wildfire response agencies and organizations.
+- Provide for firefighter and public safety. - Ensure that wildfire response reflects the broader wildland fire management strategy. - Maintain the capacity to suppress unwanted fires.

+- Improve organizational efficiencies and wildfire response effectiveness. - Coordinate planning, training, detection and response activities for efficiencies. - Improve and maintain infrastructure (airports, roads and bridges, etc.) that affect wildfire response. - Address capacity issues related to all-hazard response. - Provide access and reporting standards to all wildfire response agencies and organizations.